pentaho/pentaho-platform-plugin-common-ui/platform/visual/analyzer-viz-api.md

 located at `pentaho-server/pentaho-solutions/system/analyzer`,
 in a Pentaho Server installation.

-Visualizations of the _new_ format are however configured using the [platform-wide JavaScript configuration system](configuration), and so, the Analyzer _previous_ format visualization settings must be migrated to it.
+Visualizations of the _new_ format are, however, configured using the [platform-wide JavaScript configuration system](configuration), and so, the Analyzer _previous_ format visualization settings must be migrated to it.